 Inhibiting without killing

 The results of this work show that this regulator affects the production of several virulence factors in the bacteria.
-“In fact, this protein controls the degradation of numerous messenger RNAs coding for virulence factors”, summarises Martina Valentini.
-“From an antimicrobial drug strategy point of view, switching off the pathogen’s virulence factors rather than trying to eliminate the pathogen completely, means allowing the host immune system to naturally neutralise the bacterium and potentially reduces the risk for the development of resistance.
-Indeed, if we try to kill the bacteria at all costs, the bacteria will adapt to survive, which favours the appearance of resistant strains.”
+“In fact, this protein controls the degradation of numerous messenger RNAs coding for virulence factors,” summarizes Martina Valentini.
+“From an antimicrobial drug strategy point of view, switching off the pathogen’s virulence factors rather than trying to eliminate the pathogen completely, means allowing the host immune system to naturally neutralize the bacterium and potentially reduces the risk for the development of resistance.
+Indeed, if we try to kill the bacteria at all costs, the bacteria will adapt to survive, which favors the appearance of resistant strains.”